jrcasey/mse_AMT_deprecated/README.md

 # mse
-MSE application for Prochlorococcus using MESO-SCOPE dataset
+MSE application for Prochlorococcus using AMT13 cruise dataset.